 However, by agreeing to take on the role you do commit to complete your training within specified time limits:

-Getting Started: Modules 1-3 (leader) or 1, 2 and 4 (managers): these three modules cover the basic skills required for your role and they must be completed within five months of your appointment.
+Getting Started: Modules 1-3 (Section Leaders) or 1, 2 and 4 (Managers & Supporters): these three modules cover the basic skills required for your role and they must be completed within five months of your appointment.

 You must complete the remaining modules within three years of your appointment.